nthndnn/laravel-countries/README.md

 ```

 ### Seeder
 You may find you'd like to add syncing countries as part of your development/staging environment.
-If this is the case,
+You may add `NathanDunn\Countries\Database\Seeders\CountriesSeeder` to your `DatabaseSeeder`.

 ```php
 <?php